Why Autumn Is the Best Season

 7. Burning Through Books

 I have no good reason for not reading more in summer – there’s certainly no conscious decision behind it.
 But every year, like going back to school, I up my reading game around September.
 I burn through paperbacks, book in one hand, fork in the other, bowl of pasta balanced between knees.
-I take impractically large coffee table books to bed and flick through the full-spread photos.
-I read cook books cover to cover on a Sunday afternoon, wondering what to cook that evening – I’m fooling myself; it’s pesto pasta again, but the thought is there.
+And I take impractically large coffee table books to bed and flick through the full-spread photos.
+And I read cook books cover to cover on a Sunday afternoon, wondering what to cook that evening – I’m fooling myself; it’s pesto pasta again, but the thought is there.

 8. Lighting The Way